Mick Malthouse: Footscray: 1984–1989

 My plans are all orientated on a team game. [...]
 I'm not looking for individual performances: I'm looking for consistency and at players who can coordinate off and on the field — particularly on the field.

 During his time at the Bulldogs he was known for his tough stance on many players, including Doug Hawkins.
 The team's final standings in his years in charge were 7th (1984), 3rd (1985), 8th (1986), 7th (1987), 8th (1988) and 13th (1989).
 He impressed with his dedication and professionalism.
-Malthouse left the financially stricken club at the end of 1989, weeks before it announced its intentions to merge with Fitzroy; the merger never ultimately went ahead due to a supporter fightback, and Malthouse was criticized by his assistant coach Terry Wheeler for not sticking by his club during its time of need.
+Malthouse left the financially stricken club at the end of 1989, weeks before it announced its intentions to merge with Fitzroy; the merger never ultimately went ahead due to a supporter fightback, and Malthouse was criticised by his assistant coach Terry Wheeler for not sticking by his club during its time of need.
 Wheeler then replaced Malthouse as Footscray Football Club senior coach.